 By submitting the present information to the RFP Authority, the Bidder certifies that the information provided is true as of the date indicated below.
 The certifications provided to Canada are subject to verification at all times.
 The Bidder understands that Canada will declare a bid non-responsive, or will declare a contractor in default, if a certification is found to be untrue, whether during the bid evaluation period or during the contract period.
 Canada will have the right to ask for additional information to verify the Bidder's certifications.
 Failure to comply with such request by Canada will also render the bid non-responsive or will constitute a default under the Contract.

-For further information on the Federal Contractors Program for Employment Equity visit HRSDC-Labour's website .
-Date: (YYYY/MM/DD) (If left blank, the date will be deemed to be the bid solicitation closing date).
+For further information on the Federal Contractors Program for Employment Equity visit HRSDC-Labour's website.
+(YYYY/MM/DD) (If left blank, the date will be deemed to be the bid solicitation closing date).
 Complete both A and B. A. Check only one of the following: () A1.
 The Bidder certifies having no work force in Canada. () A2.
 The Bidder certifies being a public sector employer. () A3.
-The Bidder certifies being a federally regulated employer being subject to the Employment Equity Act . () A4.
+The Bidder certifies being a federally regulated employer being subject to the Employment Equity Act. () A4.
 The Bidder certifies having a combined work force in Canada of less than 100 employees (combined work force includes: permanent full-time, permanent part-time and temporary employees [temporary employees only includes those who have worked 12 weeks or more during a calendar year and who are not full-time students]).
 A5.
 The Bidder has a combined workforce in Canada of 100 or more employees; and () A5.1.
 The Bidder certifies already having a valid and current Agreement to Implement Employment Equity (AIEE) in place with HRSDC-Labour.
 OR () A5.2.The Bidder certifies having submitted the Agreement to Implement Employment Equity (LAB1168) to HRSDC-Labour.
 As this is a condition to contract award, proceed to completing the form Agreement to Implement Employment Equity (LAB1168), duly signing it, and transmit it to HRSDC-Labour.
-B. Check only one of the following: () B1.
-The Bidder is not a Joint Venture.
-OR pro posal.
-Failure to submit this certification will result in the proposal being found non-compliant.
-1. i) I, ii) The aforementioned business agrees to ensure that any subcontractor it engages with respect to the contract shall, if required, satisfy the requirements set out in "Requirements for the Set-Aside Program for Aboriginal Business." iii) The aforementioned business agrees to provide to Canada, immediately upon request, information to substantiate a subcontractor's compliance with this program.
-Ple ase Ch eck the Applicable Boxes in 2 and 3 below 2. i) The aforementioned business is an Aboriginal business which is a sole proprietorship, band, limited company, co-operative, partnership or not-for-profit organization [] OR ii) The aforementioned business is a joint venture between two or more Aboriginal businesses or an Aboriginal business and a non-Aboriginal business. [] 3.
-The A Aboriginal business or businesses have: i) fewer than six full-time employees [] OR ii) six or more full-time employees [] 4. requ aforementioned business agrees to immediately furnish to Canada, such evidence as may be uested by Canada from time to time, corroborating this certification.
-Such evidence shall be n to audit during normal business hours by a representative of Canada, who may make copies audits and to furnish information requested by Canada with respect to the certification.